simplifi/geo_lookup_scripts/README.md

   -h, --help                     Show this message
 ```

-If the longitude and latitude are not supplied, those values are looked up via the geocoder api
+If the longitude and latitude are not supplied, those values are looked up via the geocoder api.
+When doing the lookups, if more than 1 result is returned, all results are included in the format.
+Fence Builder looks for the most exact match and chooses that one when building the json output.

 ## Fence Builder